You Fix It Yourself Home

 If budget is your biggest concern and quality is not a concern then you should look at the big home improvement warehouses or large flooring warehouse stores.
 They have the best prices but it is often for an inferior quality product.
 Many manufacturers produce product lines specifically for these stores that are a little lower priced and also a little lower quality.
 Sometimes you can find one of their higher priced products at a really good clearance price.

 If budget is a concern but you are also concerned about quality, you might want to go with a laminate or engineered hardwood from a store that only sells flooring.
-A store that only sells flooring will normally have higher quality products.
+A store that sells only flooring will normally have higher quality products.
 If you have a lot of traffic on your floor pick the laminates, otherwise the engineered hardwoods look really nice.
 Get prices from a couple different stores to make sure you get the best price you can.
 When you compare prices, make sure you are comparing the same product lines at each store so you know which store is offering the best prices.

 If you want real hardwood but on a tight budget, look for pre-finished hardwoods.
 You don’t have to pay for sanding and finishing after they are installed like you do with the unfinished hardwoods.
 The pre-finished hardwoods normally have a bevel around the edges of each board because the surface of each board won’t line up perfectly after they are installed.
 The bevel makes it so you can’t tell that they don’t line up perfectly.
 The pre-finished hardwoods are more difficult to install than the laminates or the engineered hardwoods.
-They can be installed by someone that is not a professional but is very handy with handyman projects.
+They can be installed by someone that is not a professional, but is very handy with handyman projects.
 You will need to rent a few tools and it is a lot of work but a home handyman can do it.

 If you are concerned about quality and not about budget then you should go with unfinished hardwood.
 They are more expensive, but I think they are the best looking.
 Unfinished hardwood flooring takes longer to install because you have to sand and finish it after you install it.
 This process creates a beautiful, smooth surface that can’t be matched by laminate or pre-finished hardwood flooring.
 If you are going to get unfinished hardwood flooring I would recommend hiring a professional to install it for you.
 It is a very big job and a very expensive mistake if you mess it up.